cockroachdb/pebble/docs/rfcs/20211018_range_keys.md

 coloring spans that overlap a given point.
 If the iterator had requested access to point key coverings when it was constructed, the iterator may surface a data structure encompassing the O(N) overlapping coloring spans, in level-descending order.
+This data structure holds pointers into the O(N) coloring span blocks.
-For conveinence, this data structure exposes a method that mixes the values of all the coloring values, yielding the point key's discrete color.
-For efficiency, a user may also iterate over the coloring spans directly (which point directly into each coloring span's data block), to avoid mixing colors.
+For convenience, this data structure exposes a method that mixes the values of all the coloring values, yielding the point key's discrete color.
+For efficiency, a user may alternatively iterate over the coloring spans directly to avoid unnecessary work.

 An individual point key's mixed color is deterministic as long as the user-defined color mixing operation is associative.
-The coloring spans surfaces are not deterministic and depend on physical sstable boundaries.
+The coloring spans directly surfaced by the iterator are not deterministic and depend on physical sstable boundaries.

 DeleteRange operations delete all overlapping coloring spans as well.

 Removing colorings from ranges without removing the described point keys may be implemented through the semantics of the user-defined color mixer.
 Coloring fragments with zero-length values are elided when they reach the last snapshot stripe of the bottommmost level of the LSM.
-Writing an empty value color to a range, and allowing the empty value color to subsume lower-leveled colorings in the color mixing operation ensures the span will be elided when it reaches L6.
+User-defined color mixers can ensure that they can write new color values that yield an empty value when merged, to implement removal.

 Note that Pebble's range tombstones and these coloring spans are very closely related.
 They're both defined over the same keyspace.
 For both of these kinds of